 Fan Culture can suck when they can’t accept someone of a different ethnicity when it comes to their favourite characters.
 Take the case of Halle Bailey’s casting as Ariel in Rob Marshall’s upcoming Little Mermaid remake…

 Dumbo: The Critics Are Totally Wrong!
-The Film Has As A Heart That Brings Families Together [REVIEW]
+The Film Has As A Huge Heart That Brings Families Together [REVIEW]

 He’s the little elephant who teaches the audience a lesson in how we treat people different from ourselves.
 Check out my review on Dumbo.